Gluepot Tavern

 The Gluepot Tavern was a pub and live music venue in Auckland, New Zealand, first opened in 1937.
 It was located at 340 Ponsonby Road in Ponsonby on a prominent junction known as Three Lamps Corner, bordering Ponsonby and Herne Bay.
-The hotel and venue formed an important part of Auckland's cultural and musical scene, with the building gaining a heritage status when the tavern closed in 1994.
+The hotel and venue formed an important part of Auckland's cultural and musical scene, with the building gaining heritage status when the tavern closed in 1994.

 History

 The Gluepot opened in 1937, taking the old site of an earlier hotel dating to the 1870s.
 This earlier hotel, nicknamed "The Gluepot" or "The Old Gluepot" possibly because men would go there for a drink and then get 'stuck' there all evening, was demolished in 1936.
 The new building was designed by Frederick Browne, officially known as the Ponsonby Club Hotel.
 The "Gluepot" nickname was later made official sometime during the late 1960s or early 1970s.

 The surrounding suburbs at the time of its opening were predominantly working-class slums, with many industrial facilities in the area.
 The tavern was at a crossroads of Ponsonby, Herne Bay, Freemans Bay, and what was the route down to the original waterfront near Victoria Park and the rest of the city.
 Three Lamps was also the connecting point for the Ponsonby and Herne Bay tramlines, meaning the Gluepot became a pivotal part of the area's cultural scene.
-Regular clientele of the Gluepot over the years included New Zealand's first Labour Party Prime Minister, Michael Joseph Savage, who lived nearby.
+Regular clientele of the Gluepot over the years included New Zealand's first Labour Party Prime Minister, Michael Joseph Savage, who moved to 63 O'Neill St nearby in 1908 while working as a brewery worker.